Coming from the Araceae family, both Philodendron Rio and Brasil can allure with their long heart-shaped variegated leaves.

 4. Rarity of Plants

-On the other hand, Philodendron Brasil is an old cultivar and a popular widespread.
+On the other hand, Philodendron brasil is an old cultivar and a popular widespread.
 You can find them in any local nurseries or online stores around.

-Philodendron Spiritus Sancti represents the rarest species among the philodendrons because of its slow growth rate and unavailable propagation method.
+Philodendron spiritus sancti represents the rarest species among the philodendrons because of its slow growth rate and unavailable propagation method.

 5. Place of Origin